Music

 MUS 960 Chinese Music Ensemble (1 Credit)

 This course introduces students to the modern Chinese ensemble and a variety of Chinese music styles.
 The course is designed to be hands-on and experiential, encouraging students to explore the basic ideas of Chinese music and culture through rehearsals, practices and performances.
 At least one concert per semester.
 S/U only.
 Enrollment limited to 18.
-Audition and Instructor permission required. {A}
+Audition required.
+Instructor permission required. {A}

 Fall, Spring